 TGbe editor: Please update the following paragraph as shown below: [CID 13754]

 The EMLSR Padding Delay subfield indicates the minimum MAC padding duration of the Padding field of the initial Control frame requested by the non-AP MLD as defined in 35.3.17 (Enhanced multi-link single radio operation).
-When the EMLSR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Padding Delay subfield is set to 0.
+When the EMLSR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Padding Delay subfield is reserved (#13754).
 The EMLSR Padding Delay subfield includes 3 bits and is set as defined in Table 9-401f (Encoding of the EMLSR Padding Delay subfield).

 TGbe editor: Please update the following paragraph and add a Table as shown below: [CID 11122, 11391]

 The EMLSR Transition Delay subfield indicates the transition delay time needed by a non-AP MLD to switch from exchanging frames on one of the enabled links to the listening operation on the enabled links (see 35.3.17 (Enhanced multi-link single radio operation)).
-The EMLSR Transition Delay subfield is 3 bits and set to 0 for 0 μs, set to 1 for 16 μs, 2 for 32 μs, set to 3 for 64 μs, set to 4 for 128 μs, set to 5 for 256 μs, and the values 6 to 7 are reserved.
+When the EMLSR Transition Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Transition Delay subfield is reserved (#11122).
+The EMLSR Transition Delay subfield includes 3 bits and is set as defined in Table 9-401xyz (Encoding of the EMLSR Transition Delay subfield). (#11391)

+Table 9-401xyz—Encoding of the EMLSR Transition Delay subfield (#11391)

 TGbe editor: Please update the following paragraph as shown below: [CID 13754]

 When the EMLMR Delay subfield is included in a frame sent by a STA affiliated with a non-AP MLD, the EMLMR Delay subfield is set as defined in Table 9-401g (Encoding of the EMLMR Delay subfield).
-When the EMLMR Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Delay subfield is set to 0.
+When the EMLMR Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Delay subfield is reserved (#13754).

 TGbe editor: Please update the following paragraph as shown below: [CID 13754]

 When the Transition Timeout subfield is included in a frame sent by an AP affiliated with an AP MLD, the Transition Timeout subfield is set as defined in Table 9-401h (Encoding of the Transition Timeout subfield).
-When the Transition Timeout subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the Transition Timeout subfield is set to 0.
+When the Transition Timeout subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the Transition Timeout subfield is reserved (#13754).

 TGbe editor: Please update the Table 9-401i as shown below: [CID 13754]